Advancing Carbon Credits in Mexico

 • SEMARNAT announced plans for an ETS simulation in 2016 in collaboration with the voluntary platform MexiCO2

-• Over 100 companies voluntarily participated in the online simulation in 2017-2018, which allowed for the trading of emissions allowances and offsets
+• Over 100 companies voluntarily participated in the online simulation in 2017-2018, which allowed for the trading of emissions allowances and carbon credits

 • SEMARNAT published the preliminary rules for the Pilot Phase of the national ETS set to run from January 2019-December 2021